 Where marketing and sales live in these market segments

 Marketing spends a lot of time in the A-E-F groups.
 We think of this as the "outside world" (it's quite literally the world outside our CRM).
-Marketing should be focused on building demand gen campaigns for group A, to move more of those accounts into group B. Erik calls segment A the "giant hole" in demand gen and that's true for more mature companies.
+Marketing segmentation should be focused on building demand gen campaigns for group A, to move more of those accounts into group B. Erik calls segment A the "giant hole" in demand gen and that's true for more mature companies.
 If you've been targeting the same SOM for a while, A is in fact a hole you've missed.

 If you're a startup or growth company with a large enough SOM, then most likely your A group will be vastly larger than your B group.
 This represents your opportunity for immediate growth without having to make major product advances.
-You can reach these accounts with the resources you have now - you just need better or more marketing.
+You can reach these accounts with the resources you have now - you just need better or more targeted marketing.

 Sales lives in the B-C-D-G area.
 Most organizations task sales with going after what's in the "inside world" of their CRM.
 The job of quota capacity allocation demands that you figure out which accounts fall into which segment and execute on that - both in your inbound lead automations and your territory design.

 (This is why we have the concept of "enrolled accounts" in Gradient Works Bookbuilder.
 It allows you to build a wall around your pool of available accounts to constrain them to those that are in your SOM.
 More on this in a minute.)